niallasher/neosocialserver/notes.md

 ## Usernames

 - Max length of 20 characters (was going to be 15, but one socialshare user had to have a 16 char username)
-- Case insensitive.
+- Case-insensitive.
 - Globally unique.
 - a-z, 0-9 and \_ ONLY!

 ## Display Names

 - Max length of 32 characters.
 If yours is longer, it will be truncated.
 Sorry socialshare users.
-- Saved; if you type one thats never been done it just gets added to the DB.
-Otherwise you get to join the users of that tag!
+- Saved; if you type one that's never been done it just gets added to the DB.
+Otherwise, you get to join the users of that tag!
 FUN!
 - Whatever you want I guess (will regret this later?)

 # Bios